MahmoudSherif/study-partner-mobile/src/prd.md

 ## Implementation Considerations

-**Scalability Needs**: Note positioning performance with large numbers of notes **Testing Focus**: Touch gesture accuracy and note persistence across sessions **Critical Questions**: How to balance feature richness with mobile performance?
+**Scalability Needs**: Note positioning performance with large numbers of notes **Testing Focus**: Authentication flow reliability, cross-device data sync accuracy, and touch gesture accuracy with secure user sessions
+**Critical Questions**: How to balance feature richness with mobile performance while maintaining data security and privacy?

 ## Reflection

-This approach transforms the app from a simple study tracker into a comprehensive achievement platform that combines focused work sessions, goal management, task completion, and knowledge organization.
-The integration of the achieve tab creates a clear focus on accomplishment while the notes system adds essential organization capabilities.
-The result is a motivating, comprehensive productivity companion that helps users achieve their goals through structured focus and organized thinking.
+This approach transforms the app from a simple study tracker into a comprehensive, secure achievement platform that combines user authentication, cloud synchronization, focused work sessions, goal management, task completion, and knowledge organization.
+The addition of Firebase authentication and real-time data sync creates a reliable, multi-device experience while the integration of the achieve tab maintains clear focus on accomplishment.
+The result is a trustworthy, motivating, comprehensive productivity companion that helps users achieve their goals through structured focus, organized thinking, and seamless cross-device continuity with secure data management.